 On March 16, 2001, the Compensation Committee approved an amendment to the 1992 Plan, subject to shareholder approval, to increase the number of shares authorized for issuance under the 1992 Plan from a total of 7,500,000 shares to 12,500,000 shares.
-The Compensation Committee adopted this amendment to ensure that the Company can continue to grant stock options to officers, employees and consultants at levels determined appropriate by the Compensation Committee.
+The Compensation Committee adopted this amendment to ensure that the Company can continue to grant stock options to employees and consultants at levels determined appropriate by the Compensation Committee (for officers) and the Compensation Committee (for all other employees and consultants).